msakai/bnn-verification/miplib2024_submission/additional_files/README.md

-# BNN Verification Instances for MIPLIB 2024 submission
+# BNN Verification Instances for the MIPLIB 2024 submission

 This dataset consists of MILP instances designed to find minimal perturbation adversarial examples of BNNs (Binarized Neural Networks).

-The authors have previously submitted similar instances to [Max-SAT Evaluation 2020](https://maxsat-evaluations.github.io/2020/) [1]; this dataset is its MILP version.
+The authors have previously submitted similar instances to the [Max-SAT Evaluation 2020](https://maxsat-evaluations.github.io/2020/) [1]; this dataset is its MILP version.
 Detailed information including source code is available at <https://github.com/msakai/bnn-verification/>.

 ## Problem Overview